chapter-three/AppleNewsAPI/README.md

 `AppleNewsAPI\PublisherAPI` is a PHP library that allows you to publish content to Apple News.
 You can also retrieve and delete articles you’ve already published, and get basic information about your channel and sections.

-`AppleNewsAPI\Document` is a PHP library that helps construct documents in the Apple News native JSON format.
+`AppleNewsAPI\Document` is a PHP library that helps construct documents in the [Apple News JSON format](https://developer.apple.com/library/ios/documentation/General/Conceptual/Apple_News_Format_Ref/).

 ## Installation